Arraignment postponed for suspect in deadly Pomona high-speed police chase

 What's next:

-If the case proceeds to trial and Judson is convicted on all charges, he faces 57 years to life in state prison.
+If the case proceeds to trial, and he is convicted on all counts, he faces a maximum sentence of 57 years to life in state prison.

 The Source: This report is based on formal charging documents and statements released by the Los Angeles County District Attorney’s Office and the Pomona Police Department.